More information about taxation

 Taxation law is a complex area and, even armed with this chapter and the taxation publications mentioned below (see ‘Tax resources’, below), you may find it necessary to seek advice from the Australian Taxation Office (ATO) or a taxation adviser.

 It must be remembered that this chapter can only provide the most general overview of Australian tax law and necessarily does not cover many of the complexities and contradictions in the law.

 Tax law is subject to frequent change.
 Therefore, while the information contained in this chapter is correct for the 2021–2022 income year, unless otherwise noted, the information may not be correct if you apply it to other income years whether past or future.

-The chapter focuses on managing the administrative aspects of your tax obligations, rather than what it takes to calculate your tax Legal responsibility, enforced by civil or criminal courts..
+The chapter focuses on managing the administrative aspects of your tax obligations, rather than what it takes to calculate your tax liability.
 You can obtain general information concerning the income tax system from ATO publications, including further information on how to calculate your tax liability.
 The ATO oversees most of Australia’s federal tax system and is headed by the Commissioner of Taxation (‘Tax Commissioner’).

-The ATO encourages individuals to lodge their income tax returns online using the myTax Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence., which is a streamlined tax return specifically for individuals with simple taxation affairs. myTax is available on computers, tablets and smart phones.
-More information may be found at the ATO’s website (www.ato.gov.au/Individuals/Lodging-your-tax-return/Lodge-online).
+The ATO encourages individuals to lodge their income tax returns online using the myTax service, which is a streamlined tax return specifically for individuals with simple taxation affairs. myTax is available on computers, tablets and smart phones.
+More information may be found on the ATO’s website.